pydsgz/DeepVOG/README.md

 DeepVOG has been peer-reviewed and accepted as an original article in the Journal of Neuroscience Method (Elsevier).
 The manuscript is available open access and can be downloaded free of charge [here](https://doi.org/10.1016/j.jneumeth.2019.05.016).
 If you use DeepVOG or some part of the code, please cite (see [bibtex](citations.bib)):

 Yiu YH, Aboulatta M, Raiser T, Ophey L, Flanagin VL, zu Eulenburg P, Ahmadi SA.
 DeepVOG: Open-source Pupil Segmentation and Gaze Estimation in Neuroscience using Deep Learning.
-Journal of neuroscience methods.
-2019 Jun 6., DOI: https://doi.org/10.1016/j.jneumeth.2019.05.016
+Journal of neuroscience methods. vol. 324, 2019, DOI: https://doi.org/10.1016/j.jneumeth.2019.05.016

 ## Getting Started